 S.C.
 Man Is Accused Of Trying To Emulate Attack On Charleston Church

 FBI agents arrested Benjamin Thomas Samuel McDowell, 29, in Myrtle Beach, S.C., accusing him of buying a gun and ammunition as part of a plan to carry out a white supremacist attack.

 McDowell allegedly said he wanted to act "in the spirit of Dylann Roof," the gunman in the 2015 attack on a church in Charleston, S.C.

-McDowell is a convicted felon; he was arrested for violating a law prohibiting him from possessing a firearm and ammunition, according to the U.S. Attorney's Office in South Carolina.
+A convicted felon, McDowell was arrested Wednesday night for violating a law prohibiting him from possessing a firearm and ammunition, according to the U.S. Attorney's Office in South Carolina.

-The arrest came after McDowell allegedly bought a pistol from an undercover FBI operative and said he was preparing for an attack like the one Roof carried out on Emanuel Church AME in Charleston — but he hadn't yet chosen a target or time, according to court documents.
+The arrest came after McDowell allegedly bought a pistol from an undercover FBI operative and said he was preparing for an attack like the one Roof carried out at Charleston's Emanuel African Methodist Episcopal Church in 2015 — but hadn't yet chosen a target or time, according to court documents.

 McDowell was allegedly driven to act as he followed the legal proceedings against Roof, who was sentenced to death in January.